What are the top 10 habits for healthy ageing? The good and the bad

 As a passionate advocate for health, long-term goals, and success, you’d think you’ve got all the bases covered.
 After all, you’re someone who’s dedicated to not just enjoying life, but also enhancing its quality.

 Yet, in the labyrinth of the many good habits you have, it’s surprisingly easy to overlook the bad ones.
 Here’s the secret to a healthier and happier life.
-It isn’t just in the lab or a pill bottle, but also in the daily routines we dismiss every day.
+It isn’t just in the lab or a pill bottle, but also in the daily routines you dismiss every day.

 We’ve got some science-backed reasons that might convince even an experienced adult like you to reconsider some of your lifestyle choices.